 Related Web Sites

-- Alter Ego (Alter Ego Online)
+- Alter Ego (Play Alter Ego online through a browser.)

 - Alter Ego Review by Adam Cadre (Adam Cadre reviews Alter Ego, which he played while programming his interactive fiction game 9:05.)